daaanny90/podsnap/README.md

 Then save the path `./credentials/<your_service_worker>.json` in the `.env` file.

-Copy also the Firebase credentials and paste it in a file with name `firebase_credentials.json` under `/credentials`.
+Copy also the Firebase credentials and paste them in a file with the name `firebase_credentials.json` under `/credentials`.

-After that you should run two terminals.
+After that, you should run two terminals.
 One in the root folder giving `npm run start` and the second one in the `/frontend` folder with `npm run dev`.

+## Current limitations
+- When a user uses the RSS search functionality, the search is made only on iTunes.[Issue #9](https://github.com/daaanny90/PodSnap/issues/9)
+- Check the issues to know the status of the project, right know PodSnap can:
+  - Search for a podcast name e retrieve the RSS Url
+  - Upload the basic information on Firestore.